cypress-io/cypress/docs/source/guides/core-concepts/interacting-with-elements.md

 ## Animations

-To calculate whether an element is animating we take a sample of the last few coordinates and calculate the element's slope.
-You might remember this from 8th grade algebra 😉
+To calculate whether an element is animating we take a sample of the last positions it was at and calculate the element's slope.
+You might remember this from 8th grade algebra. 😉

-If the element's slope (the distance in pixels that exceeds the {% url `animationDistanceThreshold` configuration#Animations %}) then we consider the element to be animating.
+If the element's slope (the distance between its previous position and its current position) exceeds the {% url `animationDistanceThreshold` configuration#Animations %} then we consider the element to be animating.

 When coming up with this value, we did a few experiments to find a speed that "feels" too fast for a user to interact with.
 You can always {% url "increase or decrease this threshold" configuration#Animations %}.